OSGConnect/connectbook/start/data/osgconnect-storage.md

 Your OSG Connect account includes access to two data storage locations:
-`/home` and `/public`. **Where you store your files and how your files are made accessible to your jobs depend on the size of the file and how much data is needed or produced by your jobs.**
+`/home` and `/public`. **Where you store your files and how your files are made accessible to your jobs depends on the size of the file and how much data is needed or produced by your jobs.**

 |  **Location**  |  **Purpose**         | **Network mounted** | **Backed Up** | **Initial Quota\** |